Organisation of Ukrainian Nationalists: OUN-B's fight for dominance in western Ukraine

 As the OUN-M was being wiped out in the regions of central and western Ukraine that had been east of the old Polish-Soviet border, in Volhynia the OUN-B, with easy access from its base in Galicia, began to establish and consolidate its control over the nationalist movement and much of the countryside.
 Unwilling and unable to openly resist the Germans in early 1942, it methodically set about creating a clandestine organization, engaging in propaganda work, and building weapons stockpiles.
 A major aspect of its programme was the infiltration of the local police; the OUN-B was able to establish control over the police academy in Rivne.
 By doing so the OUN-B hoped to eventually overwhelm the German occupation authorities ("If there were fifty policemen to five Germans, who would hold power then?").
 In their role within the police, Bandera's forces were involved in the extermination of Jewish civilians and the clearing of Jewish ghettos, actions that contributed to the OUN-B's weapon stockpiles.
 In addition, blackmailing Jews served as a source of added finances.
 During the time that the OUN-B in Volhynia was avoiding conflict with the German authorities and working with them, resistance to the Germans was limited to Soviet partisans on the extreme northern edge of the region, to small bands of OUN-M fighters, and to a group of guerrillas knowns as the UPA or the Polessian Sich, unaffiliated with the OUN-B and led by Taras Bulba-Borovets of the exiled Ukrainian People's Republic.

+In 1942, OUN leader Mykola Lebed ordered the settlement of Polish-Ukrainian relations.
+OUN held several meetings with the Polish government-in-exile.
+In the summer of 1942, at one of the meetings in Lviv, OUN and the Polish ambassadors agreed on the need for a joint anti-Nazi and anti-Soviet struggle.
+However, the Polish side was unable to guarantee the independence of western Ukraine, leading to a deadlock in the negotiations.